Model Preserving Compression for Neural Networks: Convolutional and deep networks

-\paragraph{Convolution layers}
+\subsection{Convolution layers}

-To prune convolution layers with the ID at the channel level we reshape the output tensor into a matrix where each column represents a single output channel.\footnote{IDs of tensors have been studied~\cite{BiagioniRandIDTensor,minstertensordecomp}. } After this transformation, the key idea remains the same as in Section~\ref{sec:pruneID}.
-To illustrate the method, consider a simple two layer convolution neural network defined as $ h_{\Conv}(x; W, U) = \Conv(U, g( \Conv(W, x)))) $, with the convolution-layer operator $\Conv$, weight tensors $W$ and $U$, and activation function $g$.
+To prune convolution layers with the ID at the channel level we reshape the output tensor into a matrix where each column represents a single output channel.
+After this transformation, the key idea is the same as in Section~\ref{sec:pruneID}.
+Consider a simple two layer convolution neural network defined as $ h_{\Conv}(x; W, U) = \Conv(U, g( \Conv(W, x)))) $, with the convolution-layer operator $\Conv$, weight tensors $W$ and $U$, and activation function $g$.
 The kernel dimension, size, stride, padding, and dilation do not change the form of the ID at the output channel level.
 Let $Z = g(\Conv(W, X))$ be the activation output of the first layer with unlabeled pruning data $X$, and define $\Reshape$ as the operator which reshapes a tensor into a matrix with the output channels as columns, i.e., $\Reshape(Z)\in\R^{n_i\times m_c}$ where $m_c$ is the number of channels and $n_i$ is the product of all other dimensions (e.g. in the case of a 2d convolution, $n_i$ would be $\text{width} \times \text{height} \times \text{number of examples}$).

-We now compute\footnote{When $n_i$ is large we can appeal to randomized ID algorithms~\cite{martinsson2011randomized} if needed.} a rank-$k$ ID $\Reshape(Z) \approx \Reshape(Z)_{:,\I} T.$ The activation function $g$ and reshape operator both commute with the sub-selection operator, so
+We now compute\footnote{When $n_i$ is large we can appeal to randomized ID algorithms~\cite{martinsson2011randomized}, or the TSQR~\cite{ballard2014tsqr}. } a rank-$k$ ID $\Reshape(Z) \approx \Reshape(Z)_{:,\I} T.$ The activation function $g$ and reshape operator both commute with the sub-selection operator, so

 where $W_{\I,\ldots}$ denotes an indexing sub-selection of $W$ along its output-channel dimension.
 Next, we need to propagate this $T$ into the next layer, which we can do with a ``matrix multiply'' by the next-layer's weights along its input channel dimension: we call this operation $\Matmul$.\footnote{If $T \in \R^{m \times n}$ and $U$ is a weight-tensor with $n$ input channels, then to compute $\Matmul(T,U)$ we: (1) reshape $U$ to be an $n \times p$ matrix for some $p$, (2) multiply the reshaped matrix by $T$, producing a $m \times p$ matrix, and (3) reshape the result back to a tensor with $m$ input channels and all other dimensions the same as $U$.} With this, a little algebraic manipulation of our approximate equality above gives